vbuterin/pybitcointools/README.md

 miners as a fee.
 The faster way, listed later in the README, ensures the difference between inputs and outputs is sent as change back to the sender (except for a small fee).
 If in doubt, before broadcasting a transaction, visit https://live.blockcypher.com/btc/decodetx/ and decode the raw tx and make sure it looks right.
+If you aren't familiar with how Bitcoin transactions work, you should run through this procedure a few times on the testnet before developing for mainnet - same if you aren't familiar with segwit.

 OTHER WARNING: Default fees for Bitcoin mainnet are way too low throughout this library.
 This can cause coins to be lost for a period of time until they are finally confirmed by a miner.
 Hopefully, some kind